PingSharp/easyPeachPie/README.md

 ## web-app

-Template for a simple PHP web application hosten on Kestrel and ASP.NET Core pipeline.
+Trying out PHP with peachpie compiler hosten on Kestrel and ASP.NET Core pipeline.

+##  be careful
+- static files are in server project
+- PHP Code in PHP project

 ### How to run
-1. Install peachpie templates
-2. `dotnet new peachpie-web`
-3. `dotnet restore`
+1. `dotnet restore`
-4. Modify `website/index.php` (optional)
-5. `dotnet run`
+2. `dotnet run`